pulumi/docs/content/docs/reference/pkg/azure-nextgen/keyvault/privateendpointconnection.md

 import * as pulumi from "@pulumi/pulumi";
 import * as azure_nextgen from "@pulumi/azure_nextgen";

-const privateEndpointConnection = new azure_nextgen.keyvault.PrivateEndpointConnection("privateEndpointConnection", {
+const privateEndpointConnection = new azure_nextgen.keyvault.latest.PrivateEndpointConnection("privateEndpointConnection", {
     privateEndpointConnectionName: "sample-pec",
     privateLinkServiceConnectionState: {
         description: "My name is Joe and I'm approving this.",